rhagelstrom/BetterCombatEffects/README.md

   * Sleep; Unconscious; DMGRT

 ## Add Effect on Damage Modifiers
 Effects can be automatically added to the source or the target on the damage by either the source of the damage or the target of the damage.
 For this to work we need two different effects.
-Only die that modify ability scores (STR,DEX,CON,WIS,INT,CHA) will be rolled Example:
+Example:

   * Shadow; SDMGADDT: Strength Drain